-There were 14 students this year: one each from 10 countries including Bangladesh, Brazil, Fiji, India, Nepal, Pakistan, Philippines, Sri Lanka, Tanzania, and Vietnam
+There were eight students this year: one each from eight countries of Bangladesh, India, Liberia, Myanmar, Nepal, Pakistan, Philippines, and Sri Lanka.
+These eight students passed the examination, obtained a master's degree in disaster prevention policy, and returned to their home countries.

-The course started on October 2, 2017, with a course orientation meeting held at JICA.
+The course started on October 1, 2018, with a course orientation meeting held at JICA.

-On October 3, the opening ceremony was held at PWRI with the attendance of officials from ICHARM (Deputy Director SAWANO Hisaya, Training & Research Advisor EGASHIRA Shinji, Chief Researcher TOKUNAGA Yoshio), JICA Tsukuba (Director General TAKAHASHI Masayuki, Officer TADA Shingo, Training Coordinator YAMADA Yumi) and GRIPS (Prof. SUNOHARA Hiroki).
-Following welcome speeches by the directors, Mr. KIRIWAI John Mathias of Tanzania spoke in return on behalf of the students.
+On the same day, the opening ceremony was held at PWRI with the attendance of officials from ICHARM (Executive Director KOIKE Toshio, Training & Research Advisor EGASHIRA Shinji, Chief Researcher TOKUNAGA Yoshio) and JICA Tsukuba (Director General TAKAHASHI Masayuki, Officer NISHIOKA Miki, Training Coordinator YAMADA Yumi).
+Following welcome speeches by the directors, Mr. Mohamed Thajudeen Mohamed Zuhail of Sri Lanka spoke in return on behalf of the students.

-On October 4, the entrance guidance was held by GRIPS at the GRIPS building in Roppongi, Tokyo.
+On October 3, the entrance guidance was held by GRIPS at the GRIPS building in Roppongi, Tokyo.